Snokeh – freezing snow in its place

 I crave winter snowstorms.
 And one of the ways I like to add variety to my winterscapes is by capturing ‘snokeh.’

 Snokeh is a mash-up of ‘snow’ and ‘bokeh’ and it’s is a technique I started experimenting with last winter.
-This in-camera special effect can be a little gimmicky but it can also yield unique, dream-like images.
+This in-camera technique can be a little gimmicky but can also yield unique, dream-like images.
 The secret is simple.
-Fire your camera’s flash to illuminate the snow falling in front of your lens.
+Recruit your camera’s flash to illuminate the snow falling in front of your lens.
 In practice though, there are a few variables that dictate the final product: The snow, the lens, and the flash.

 These shots were taken seconds apart.
 The only difference is that the on-camera flash fired.

 This shot was taken at 68mm.
-To me, the snokeh is too soft and big to be read as falling snow.
+To me, the snokeh is too soft and too big to be a successful snokeh shot.

-The other reason I love a fast 25-70 is its wide aperture.
+The final reason I love a fast 25-70 is the wide aperture.
 If you’ve ever tried to get a nice bokeh-y background, you know the trick is a wide aperture.
 Really, all we’re doing is creating bokeh in the foreground of the photo as opposed to the background.
-At f/2.8 you can shoot quick, handheld, and it softens the flakes just right.
+At f/2.8 you can easily shoot handheld and it softens the flakes just right.

 The on-camera flash works just fine for this technique.
 Especially in the 40+mm range.
 But it’s not perfect.
-When the on-camera flash fires, your lens will cut into the light creating a semi-circular shadow of un-illuminated snowflakes near the bottom of the frame.
+When the on-camera flash fires, your lens will cut into the light beam creating a semi-circular shadow near the bottom of the frame.

 So, how do you remedy this?
 There are a couple ways:

 - Crop out the dark area.

 - Use a speed lite.
 This is the best option if you want to shoot wider.
-Because the flash is lifted up higher off the top of your camera, the lens doesn’t cut into the light beam near as much.
+Because the flash originates higher off the top of your camera, the lens doesn’t cut into the light beam near as much.

 I snagged this photo from atop LondonHouse using my speed lite.
-Even At 18mm, there was no ‘cone of darkness’ to crop or edit out.
+Even At 18mm, there was no ‘cone of darkness’ to crop away.
 The motion-blurred effect was a happy accident.
 The winds were swirling, and a particularly strong gust propelled a burst of snow quickly passed my lens.